 Attorney Brian White

-If you are hurt in a car accident and need legal assistance navigating the process, contact attorney Brian White today.
+If you are hurt in a car accident and need legal assistance navigating the process, contact Brian White today.
 With years of experience handling motor vehicle accident and injury claims, Mr. White understands how to deal with insurance companies, doctors, and other lawyers.
 He would be happy to help you better understand the claims process and will assist with all of your legal needs.